Pelagicore/qface/docs/index.rst

 QFace
 =====

-QFace is a flexible Qt API generator.
+QFace is a flexible API generator inspired by the Qt API idioms.
 It uses a common IDL format (called QFace interface document) to define an API.
-QFace comes with a set of predefined generators to generate QML Plugins.
-QFace can be easily extended with your own generator.
+QFace is optimized to write a custom generator based on the common IDL format.

+There exists already several code generators for common use cases.
+These can be used as is or can be used as a base for a custom generator.

 .. toctree::
    :maxdepth: 1